 The ubiquity of biometric scanning is a major step forward in protecting our personal information in this way.
-Windows Hello, for example, is one such system that can more directly tie the identity of a user to an account by limiting the means to access an account to a person’s body.
-Obviously, a fingerprint or an iris cannot be replicated or guessed as easily as a password by many orders of magnitude.
+Windows Hello, for example, is one such system that can more directly tie the identity of a user to an account by requiring a facial scan as part of logging in.
+Obviously, something like a fingerprint or an iris cannot be replicated or guessed as easily as a password by many orders of magnitude.

 A quick look at Microsoft’s roadmap for Microsoft 365 shows that the company will soon be implementing Windows Hello-style logins that exclude passwords.
 Rather than users relying on a single string of characters for account protection, the service will shift to a combination of biometrics and two-factor authentication.

 An added benefit to this process is that it will greatly heighten the security of the environment, while simultaneously simplifying the authentication process for end users.